babolivier/cozy-isen-ent/README.md

 The app is entirely in French up to now, but we plan on translating it in the future.

-# Run and build

-Clone this repository, install dependencies and run server (it requires Node.js and Coffee-script)

-    npm install -g coffee-script
-    git clone git://github.com/mycozycloud/cozy-template-coffee.git
-    cd cozy-template-coffee
-    npm install
-    coffee server.coffee

-If you want to build the application, be sure client side dependencies are installed

-    cd client && npm install

-And then, whenever you want to build your application:

-    cake build

-Check the `Cakefile` for more information.

 # Configuration

 To change configuration, you will have to edit two files: